 Specifically, antidepressants.
 If you and your doctor decide that you should stop taking them, lower your dose, or switch to another prescription, there’s a good chance that your dreams will be affected.
 Especially if you nix the medications quickly instead of slowly tapering off.

 This tends to happen because antidepressants work by altering levels of neurotransmitters—or chemical messengers—in your brain.
-Stopping meds can affect how those neurotransmitters behave, which can result in strange or disturbing dreams, say Harvard Health experts.
+Stopping meds can affect how those neurotransmitters behave, which can result in strange or disturbing dreams, say

-4. You binged on Netflix before bed.
+4. You binged on TV before bed.

 Sure, catching up on your favorite shows might seem like a great way to unwind before turning in.
 But once you fall asleep (which might take a while, thanks to the blue light emitted by your laptop or tablet), your dreams could be pretty strange.